 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

 The number and percent of participants afforded choice of all qualified waiver service providers.
-N: number of participants afforded choice of all qualified waiver service providers, as signified by their initials/signature D: total number of participants.
+N: number of participants afforded choice, as signified by their initials/signature D: total number of participants.